moby/moby/docs/sources/installation/binaries.rst

 **This instruction set is meant for hackers who want to try out Docker on a variety of environments.**

-Right now, the officially supported distribution are:
+Right now, the officially supported distributions are:

 - :ref:`ubuntu_precise`
 - :ref:`ubuntu_raring`